 Even something simple like using an arrow emoji in a call-to-action, like in this Dunkin’ post, can be super effective.

 Dive into video formats like Instagram Live

 Instagram built its initial audience with photos.
-However, it’s become one of the biggest video platforms, too: Video accounted for two-thirds of its total ad impressions in 2018.
+However, it’s become one of the biggest video platforms, too.

 Accordingly, growing your audience organically will require a sensible video strategy, one that can take advantage of the short-form Instagram Stories format and livestreaming via Instagram Live, in addition to videos that appear on the main feed.

 Between the three of them, you might want to try ideas such as:

 Instagram Live in particular is excellent for directly engaging with your audience and cultivating followers, like in this real-time Q&A on makeup:

 Tap into Instagram Insights

 How do you know if your posts are connecting with your audience and netting you new followers?
 The built-in analytics tool Instagram Insights is the place to start.

 From within Instagram Insights, you can see details such as how many followers you gained on a specific day, the number of impressions that came from the home, Explore and profile pages, and the percentage of accounts that you reached that didn’t follow you.